sergiorykov/sergiorykov.github.io/_posts/2015-12-15-Integration-Testing-On-Top-Of-NancyFx-And-Ngrok-Tunnel.md

         request.SendResponse(resultUrlResponse.Content);
     }
 }

 ```

 It's simple XUnit test.
 We can easely start server in ctor but we willn't be able to skip the test without starting and stopping emulator itself (ctor in IClassFixture<T> is called everytime).
+So it had to be started when we attaching context.

 All sources has been published as a part of [Platron.Client](https://github.com/sergiorykov/Platron.Client).
 Feel free to use it in your projects :).